tychonievich/graphics/md/mp/rasterizer.md

 # What you submit

-For this MP you submit one program, in any language of your choosing, that implements all of the core and any elective functionality you choose.
+For this MP you submit one program, in any language of your choosing, that implements all the core and any elective functionality you choose.
 The program will be executed as follows:

 ```sh